shine-jayakumar/docdsl/README.md

 Contributions, bug reports and feature requests are welcome.

-If you discover a bug or have an idea for improving **docdsl**, please open an issue or submit a pull request.
+If you discover a bug or have an idea for improving **DocDSL**, please open an issue or submit a pull request.

 ---